-Talking about the ALR or the Ambient Light Rejecting Technology, it is capable of giving you a 160° viewing angle.
-The ALR technology rejects 90% of the ambient light, enhancing all the UST projectors’ ability many folds.
+Talking about the ALR, or the Ambient Light Rejecting Technology is capable of giving you a 160° viewing angle.
+The ALR technology rejects 90% of the ambient light, enhancing all the UST projectors’ abilities many folds.

 The Wemax ALR Screen is equipped with an aluminum fixed frame that gives excellent stability to the screen overall.
 Hence, it’s a pretty neat combo that you should consider, as once coupled with this screen, Nova’s visual projection got on beast mode.

 - Portable Design